dsanthak/NASSCOM-VSD-SoC-Design/README.md

 ## Design library cell using Magic Layout and ngspice characterization
 ## Labs for CMOS inverter ngspice simulations
 ### IO placer revision
+Configuration settings in OpenLANE can be changed in the shell itself, on the fly.
+For example, to make IO_mode not to be "random equidistant",

+% set ::env(FP_IO_MODE) 2 in OpenLANE.

+The IO pins will not be equidistant in mode 2 (default of 1).
+On re-running floorplan, we can see that the pins are placed based more or less on Hungarian algorithm.
+However, changing the configuration on the fly will not change the runs/config.tcl, the configuration will only be available on the current session.

+To echo current value of variable,

+echo $::env(FP_IO_MODE)

 ### SPICE deck creation for CMOS inverter
 ### SPICE simulation lab for CMOS inverter